 Being a successful investor is not hard but it is more difficult than it looks.
-What makes it more difficult is not acquiring the mental skills you need, accounting and basic mathematics can be learned [...]
+What makes it more difficult is not acquiring the mental skills you need.
+Accounting and basic mathematics can be learned by anyone.
+What makes it difficult is the emotional or behavioural skills you need.
+The [...]

 If your experience has been anything like mine I'm sure you'll agree investing in a hot tip is a bad idea.